mickael-mounier/dotfiles/README.md

 </ol>

 <h2>Contact</h2>
-Mail mandibull@gmail.com if you have any questions.
+Mail mandibull@gmail.com if you have any questions or suggestions :)